TobyMac: Tonight (2010–2011)

 The title track of Tonight is featured in the intro of MLB Network's TV show 30 Clubs 30 Days.
 In March, he announced the "Hello Tonight" summer 2010 tour with Chris Tomlin.
 The song "City on Our Knees" earned him a Dove Award for Pop/Contemporary Song of the Year.
 The song "Showstopper" was used to promote World Wrestling Entertainment's (WWE) June 2010 Pay Per View, "Fatal 4-Way", and was used at least once in NCAA Basketball.
 It was also used as an introduction to Thursday Night Football in 2009–2010.
 His single "Tonight" was also used as a pregame introduction at home games for the Baltimore Orioles during the 2011 MLB season.
 The song was also promoted for ESPYS' Best U.S Male Olympian.
 His "Tonight" was listed best Christian album of 2010 on iTunes and his Christmas single titled "Christmas This Year" (featuring Leigh Nash) was awarded the holiday song of the week on iTunes.
 He was nominated for Artist of the Year at the 2011 Dove Awards.
 Additionally, the songs "Get Back Up" and "City on Our Knees" were recognized for being two of the Top 25 most performed songs on Christian radio over 2010.

 In 2010, McKeehan performed at Revelation Generation.
 He also toured with Skillet and House of Heroes on the "Awake Tonight Tour".
 He toured with Third Day, Michael W. Smith, Jason Gray and Max Lucado on the World Vision-sponsored "Make a Difference Tour 2010".
 Tonight was nominated for a Grammy for Best Pop/Contemporary Gospel Album for the 53rd Annual Grammy Awards.
 His first full-length Christmas album, Christmas in Diverse City, was released October 4, 2011.
 It contains songs from each of the Diverse City members as well as TobyMac.
-Its other guest artists include: Leigh Nash, Owl City, Jamie Grace, Victor Oquendo, "Superherose [sic]", Arch Nemesiz, Tim Rosenau, Toddiefunk, and Byron "Mr. Talkbox" Chambers.
+Its other guest artists included: Leigh Nash, Owl City, Jamie Grace, Victor Oquendo, Superherose, Arch Nemesiz, Tim Rosenau, Toddiefunk, and Byron "Mr. Talkbox" Chambers.
 TobyMac released his third remix album, Dubbed and Freq'd: A Remix Project, on March 27, 2012, featuring remixes of songs from his prior two studio albums.